metamesh/metamesh.org/content/english/standalone/more.md

 * **What about In-Home WiFi?**
   Those who receive our In-Home WiFi services will be provided with a pre-configured router that ensures the device is connected to our network and functioning at its highest capacity.
 Just like the residential WiFi you may get from Comcast or Verizon, your In-Home network will have a personalized name and password.
 In order to secure access to your In-Home WiFi network, please be cautious about who you provide this information to.
 * **What about Public-Space WiFi?**
   Like other public WiFi networks, our Public-Space WiFi is an open network with no password required to join it.
-An open network is advantageous for outdoor public areas, since they are the best way to allow access to anyone who needs it.
+An open network is advantageous for public areas, since they are the best way to allow access to anyone who needs it.
 Our goal is expanding access, and open networks are the best way to accomplish that.

   Open WiFi networks also have some downsides.
 With a password protected WiFi network, all communication is encrypted by the network itself, giving you an extra layer of security.
 With an open network, you don't get that extra layer.
 This means that unencrypted information can potentially be seen by someone else on the local network.

-This is why we recommend you only use HTTPS websites, and use encrypted services when on Public-Space WiFi.
+  We do what we can to counteract this, by isolating all clients on our public networks.
 Increasingly, websites use end-to-end encryption, reducing the risk of using an open network.
 Also, more operating systems allow for automatic VPN services which encrypt all traffic, more or less solving this problem.
-Please use [WiFi Assistant](https://support.google.com/nexus/answer/6327199?hl=en) on an Android device, or use a VPN service if you are able when using any open/public networks.
+We recommend you only use HTTPS websites and other encrypted services when on Public-Space WiFi.

   We are currently updating our Privacy Policy, Terms & Conditions, and Wireless Agreement.
 Once completed, these documents will be available publicly, and will outline in detail our data security commitments.

 **Can someone use Public-Space WiFi to access my In-Home WiFi?**